Stronghold (2001 video game): Gameplay

 In Stronghold, the player takes the role of a lord in a medieval kingdom.
 The goal is to create a stable economy and a strong military to defend against invaders, destroy enemy castles, and accomplish various mission objectives.

 Stronghold contains several modes of gameplay, with both combat and economic missions.
-The main game mode is the military campaign, which is based upon a map of England and Wales.
-The backstory to the campaign explains that the king was captured and held for ransom while invading a neighboring barbarian kingdom.
+The main game mode is the military campaign, which is based upon a map of England and Wales in the English version of the game, but changes according to the language the game is set in (so that, for example, with the game in Italian the game happens in Italy and in Spanish the game happens in the Iberian Peninsula).
+The backstory to the campaign explains that the king was captured and held for ransom while invading a neighbouring barbarian kingdom.
 Four lords take control of the kingdom, dividing it into their personal territories.
 The player is represented by a young, inexperienced commander whose father is killed in an ambush by one of the villains.
 He is helped by two lords who remain loyal to the king.
 The player must regain control of the kingdom by reconquering counties from rival lords one by one.
 The player has to defeat each of the four lords in the campaign, receiving help from the king once he has been successfully ransomed mid-game.
 An economic campaign is set after the main campaign in which the player reconstructs parts of the kingdom.
 The player is given goals to complete against a variety of obstacles, such as bandits and fire.

 Other game modes are single-mission combat and economic scenarios, where the player has to complete either military or economic goals.
 A siege mode is also included in the game, where the player may attack or defend several historical castles.
 Free build mode is another game mode; here the player has the option of building a castle without any objectives.
 More scenarios can be created for the game using the in-game map editor.